 If the IRS or Vermont Department of Taxes discovers that someone has already filed for a tax refund in your name, you will be notified by letter.
 Please respond immediately and follow the instructions.

-If you have been contacted by an IRS telephone scam, please report it to the Vermont Attorney General at: (800) 649-2424 or visit the Consumer Assistance Program website for more information.
+If you have been contacted by an IRS telephone scam, please report it to the Vermont Attorney General at: (800) 649-2424 or (802) 656-3183 or visit the Consumer Assistance Program for more information.